Notifications from Other Local Authorities

 This chapter addresses the action to be taken on receipt of a notification from another local authority that a Looked After child has been placed at an address in Merton.

-Where a Looked After child is placed by another local authority in Merton, a notification must be made by the placing authority to Merton at their earliest opportunity as a professional duty of care and for both reviewing and monitoring.
+Where a Looked After child is placed by another local authority in Merton, a notification must be made by the placing authority through MASH.

 The Education Service and the relevant Health Trust for the area in which the Looked After child is placed must also be notified.